-While for most of us, international travel is still on ice, plans for an adventurous 2021 are taking form.
-But when you do find yourself back in the mountains, the desert or the jungle, don’t get caught out because you’re out of shape, out of practice or simply mentally unprepared for heading back out into the wilderness.
+You’ve booked the trip.
+Adventure is on the horizon.
+But before you head to the mountains, the desert or the jungle, it’s vital that you prepare – don’t get caught out because you’re out of shape, out of practice or mentally unready for your expedition.

-Sure the gyms are closed right now, but training for this stuff doesn’t need specialist spaces or equipment.
+Don’t worry if you’re not hitting the gym 5-times-a-week, training for adventure doesn’t always need specialist spaces or equipment.
 While each expedition will have its own physical requirements, generally expedition fitness comes down to a strong core and a resilient body.
-If you’ll be trekking for long days back-to-back, carrying weight, then leg and core strength is key.
+If you’re going to be trekking for long days back-to-back whilst carrying weight, then leg and core strength is key.
 You’ll mitigate injury under the extra stress and minimise your recovery time while being more efficient and comfortable on the trail.

 Use your own body weight for core exercises like squats and push-ups and get out for runs and hikes using some of your expedition kit.
-If getting out into wild spaces right now is a challenge explore the local paths and bridleways in your immediate surroundings.
+Venture into wild spaces, experience different terrains, even if it’s just your local park, and explore the local paths and bridleways in your immediate surroundings.

 Sleep deprivation, extreme temperatures, language barriers, difficult terrain and things not going at all to plan are all part and parcel of life on expedition.
 How you deal with those stresses and challenges is what counts.

-Understanding the triggers of those stresses and learning how to prevent them in the first place like maintaining proper nutrition and a good sleeping pattern for example is a great place to start.
-Coping mechanisms when you find yourself in that dark place and knowing how to dig yourself out of it and move forwards will be the difference between a successful expedition and watching the whole thing unravel.
+Understanding the triggers of those tricky times and learning how to prevent them in the first place – like maintaining proper nutrition and a good sleeping pattern, for example – is a great place to start.
+Establishing coping mechanisms for when you find yourself in a dark place and knowing how to dig yourself out of it will be the difference between a successful expedition and watching the whole thing unravel.

+Kit is a huge consideration when thinking about how to prepare for your next expedition.
 Dialling in your kit is far more complex than an internet splurge courtesy of the credit card.
-What works for someone may not work for you making the set up of your own kit systems personal and constantly dynamic.
+What works for one may not work for all, making the set-up of your own kit systems personal and constantly dynamic.

-In most cases, fit is as if not more important than the technical qualities of your equipment so if you are buying new kit, be sure you try kit on before buying it.
-And test your set-up.
-Take the bag, the shoes, the clothing you intend to use on expedition on your training walks or your commute.
+In most cases, properly fitting kit is as, if not more, important than the technical qualities of your equipment.
+If you are buying new kit, make sure you have tried it on and are familiar with its functions.
+Test your set-up.
+Take the bag, shoes, and clothing you intend to use on expedition on your training walks or your commute.
 If you’re not totally comfortable using it at home, you certainly won’t be in more challenging conditions.

-Each expedition is going to have it’s own requirements but get the fundamentals covered.
-Slick camping skills, knot proficiency, poor visibility navigation, repair and first-aid and knowledge will always prove useful.
-Again, this is about preparing for beyond what is expected and being able to execute skills under pressure.
+Each expedition is going to have its own requirements, so spend some time getting proficient in the basics before you set off.
+Camping skills, basic knot knowledge, poor visibility navigation, kit repair and first-aid will always prove useful.
+Prepare for beyond what is expected, and you’ll be able to lean on those skills in moments of pressure.